 Other bacteria develop resistance to drugs because they acquire genes from other bacteria that have become resistant or because their genes mutate.
 For example, soon after the drug penicillin was introduced in the mid-1940s, a few individual Staphylococcus aureus bacteria acquired genes that made penicillin ineffective against them.
 The strains that possessed these special genes had a survival advantage when penicillin was commonly used to treat infections.
 Strains of Staphylococcus aureus that lacked these new genes were killed by penicillin, allowing the remaining penicillin-resistant bacteria to reproduce and over time become more common.

 Chemists then altered the penicillin molecule, making a different but similar drug, methicillin, which could kill the penicillin-resistant bacteria.
 Soon after methicillin was introduced, strains of Staphylococcus aureus developed genes that made them resistant to methicillin and related drugs.
 These strains are called methicillin-resistant Staphylococcus aureus (MRSA Methicillin-resistant Staphylococcus aureus (MRSA) Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up)... read more ).
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) often cause skin infections... read more ).

 The genes that encode for drug resistance can be passed to following generations of bacteria or sometimes even to other species of bacteria.

 The more often antibiotics are used, the more likely resistant bacteria are to develop.
-Therefore, experts recommend that doctors use antibiotics only when necessary.
+Therefore, experts recommend that doctors use antibiotics only when necessary and for the shortest amount of time possible.
 In particular, doctors should prescribe antibiotics only for infections caused by bacteria, not for those caused by viruses such as a cold or the flu.
 Giving antibiotics to people who probably do not have a bacterial infection, such as those who have cough and cold symptoms, does not make people better but does help create resistant bacteria.
 Because antibiotics have been so widely used (and misused), many bacteria are resistant to certain antibiotics.

 Resistant bacteria can spread from person to person.
 Because international travel is so common, resistant bacteria can spread to many parts of the world in a short time.
 Spread of these bacteria in hospitals is a particular concern.
 Resistant bacteria are common in hospitals because antibiotics are so often necessary and because hospital personnel and visitors may spread the bacteria if they do not strictly follow appropriate sanitary procedures.
 Also, many hospitalized patients have a weakened immune system, making them more susceptible to infection.